 On moving further, we could see two majestic domes in clearly defined squares.
 The Chapel housed in the Queen Mary court is on the left and the Painted Hall in the King William court which is on the right.
 The Painted Hall has some of the most remarkable baroque paintings on the ceilings and the walls.
 It served as the dining hall for the wounded and retired seamen at the hospital.
 I wondered if perhaps the beautiful surroundings may have contributed to the seamen’s speedy recovery.

 The Queen’s House built four hundred years ago was a former royal residence.
-A collection of art and paintings adorn its numerous rooms including the iconic Armada Portrait of Queen Elizabeth I in a stiff, circular collar.
+A collection of art and paintings adorn its numerous rooms.
+Including the iconic Armada Portrait of Queen Elizabeth I in a stiff, circular collar.
 The public raised £10 million and saved it from being sold abroad!
 That’s the power of collective action by the masses.

 The Greenwich Pier is from where one can take a ferry ride on Thames river to Central London.
 On an earlier trip, we found this to be a faster mode of transportation from Greenwich to Central London by avoiding road traffic.
 The relaxing river cruise with the gentle breeze blowing provided a vantage point to see the iconic buildings and structures of London.

 Emirates Air Line cable car ride which provides a 360 degrees perspective of London is what we also did.
 It was a foggy, hazy day and so the views from the cable car were not very remarkable.
-However, on a clear sunny day, one can enjoy unobstructed vistas of the Canary Wharf, Thames Barrier, The O2, the famous buildings of London and numerous other monuments and structures.
-After a return journey on the cable car, we headed to the cable car terminal where the Emirates Aviation Experience awaited us.
+However, on a clear sunny day, one can enjoy unobstructed vistas of the Canary Wharf, Thames Barrier, The O2, the famous buildings of London and other structures.
+After a return journey on the cable car, we headed to the cable car terminal.
+Here the Emirates Aviation Experience awaited us.
 Interactive displays, aircraft models and flight simulators provided us with a glimpse into the nuances and advances in aviation technology.
 Not just the kids but even we adults were thrilled imagining ourselves as pilots in the simulation cockpit.
 For school children, this edutainment experience is genuinely noteworthy.

 The O2 arena is under the Millennium Dome built to celebrate the turn of the third millennium.
 It houses cinemas, a bowling alley, music space, restaurants and corporate hire spaces.

 While London is on most travellers’ itinerary, it is undoubtedly worthwhile to set aside a day and explore Greenwich.
 It is an amusing town steeped in navigational history that boasts of being home to the Prime Meridian.
 A UNESCO World Heritage Site with lots to explore and discover.
 We chose to see these iconic structures and buildings from the outside.
 But should you wish to see the various museums and galleries then do sign yourself for a walk-in tour.
-The entry tickets are between £13- 20 each, so you may want to be selective and prioritize what interests you and your family.
+The entry tickets are between £13- 20 each, so be selective and prioritize what interests you and your family.

 The one thing that stood out about Greenwich for me were the autumn leaves in Greenwich Park.
 The dance of the rustling leaves and whistling winds is etched in my mind.
 If I could end by borrowing and adapting the lines from William Wordsworth’s poem Daffodils.